How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 Understanding the Concept of ‘Margin of Safety’

-Navigating through the storms of uncertainty is a quintessential part of investing.
+Uncertainty is not a side issue in investing.
+It is the main event.
 Here, Buffett borrows a concept from his mentor, Benjamin Graham, the father of value investing: the concept of ‘margin of safety.

 Imagine you’re about to cross a bridge with a truck loaded with goods.
 The bridge is rated to hold 10 tons, and your truck weighs 6 tons.
 That extra 4 tons is your margin of safety.
 Similarly, in investing, the margin of safety is the difference between the price you pay for a stock and its estimated intrinsic value.
-By buying stocks for less than their intrinsic value, you create a safety cushion.
-If your estimations go awry or unexpected events occur, this cushion can help protect your investment from significant loss.
+By entering at a price below intrinsic value, you create a safety cushion.
+If your estimations go awry or unexpected events occur, this cushion can help reduce the damage from being wrong.

 Understanding the Concept of 'Margin of Safety' - digital art